Spontoon: Description

 Italians might have been the first to use the spontoon, and, in its early days, the weapon was used for combat, before it became more of a symbolic item.

-After the musket replaced the pike as the primary weapon of the foot soldier, the spontoon remained in use as a signalling weapon.
-In the British army commissioned officers carried the spontoon (until 1786) as a symbol of their rank and used it like a mace, in order to issue battlefield commands to their men, whilst sergeants generally carried the halberd until 1792 when it was replaced by the sergeant's pike, a spontoon.
+After the bayonet and musket replaced the pike and arquebus as the primary weapons of the common foot soldier, the spontoon remained in use as a signalling weapon.
+In the British army, commissioned officers carried the spontoon until 1786 as a symbol of their rank and used it like a mace, in order to issue battlefield commands to their men, whilst sergeants generally carried the halberd until 1792 when it was replaced by the sergeant's pike, a spontoon.
 British Army officers used spontoons at the Battle of Culloden.

-During the Napoleonic Wars, the spontoon was used by sergeants to defend the colours of a battalion or regiment from cavalry attack.
+During the Napoleonic Wars, the spontoon was used by sergeants to defend the colours of a battalion or regiment from a cavalry attack.
 The spontoon was one of few polearms that stayed in use long enough to make it into American history.
 As late as the 1890s, the spontoon accompanied marching soldiers.

 The American Militia Acts of 1792 specified that commissioned officers were to be armed with an espontoon.
 Lewis and Clark brought spontoons on their expedition with the Corps of Discovery.
-The weapons came in handy as backup arms when the Corps travelled through areas populated by bears.
+The weapons came in handy as backup arms when the Corps travelled through areas populated by large bears.
 Today, a spontoon (or espontoon, as it is referred to in the manual of arms) is carried by the drum major of the U.S. Army's Fife and Drum Corps, a ceremonial unit of the 3rd US Infantry Regiment (The Old Guard).

+Cultural references

+In the 1985 film Revolution, the character Sergeant Major Peasy (played by Donald Sutherland) leads British troops while wielding a spontoon during the Battle of Long Island in 1776.
+He not only uses it to direct the troops' movements, but also uses it as a weapon when engaging the Continental Army.